iltuoconsulenteit/DocCropper/README.md

 without it.
 You can use the `--auto-start` flag to start the server immediately and still show the tray icon.

+While DocCropper is running the tray icon displays a small green dot that turns red when the server is stopped.
+Use the **Open DocCropper** menu item to launch your browser to the configured address.

 ### Optional scanning support